-Satisfactorily address the relevant risk.
-It is impossible to eliminate risk.
+Address Satisfactorily address the risk.
+With respect It is impossible to risk, the act purposefully avoids the term "eliminate" or its equivalent. risk.
 As Justice Jackson observed: "Admission to bail always involves a risk that the accused will take flight.
 That is a calculated risk which the law takes as a price of our system of justice."
 Stack v.
 Boyle, 342 U.S. 1, 8 (1951) (Jackson, J., dissenting).
+The task is to distinguish between the kinds of risks endemic to social interaction in a liberal state, and the kinds of risks serious enough to justify preadjudicative limitations on liberty.
 The difficult task is to specify what degree of risk is tolerable in a free society.
 This Act takes the position that the state may justifiably restrict an individual's liberty during the pretrial phase only if there is clear and convincing evidence that one of the adverse events enumerated in Section 303 is likely.
 Moreover, the state may only restrict the individual's liberty to the extent reasonably necessary to reduce the risk below that threshold-to the point where the adverse event is no longer likely.
 Once the risk is reduced to that extent, further restriction is unjustified, even if it remains possible (but unlikely) that the adverse event will occur.
-If practical assistance or a voluntary supportive service can reduce the risk to that point, no restrictive condition of release is justified.
-If practical assistance or a supportive service cannot reduce the risk below that threshold but a restrictive condition can, the restrictive condition is justified-but detention is not.
-If no non-restrictive measure or restrictive condition or conditions can reduce the risk below that threshold, detention may be justified.
-The phrase "satisfactorily address the risk" is intended to mean just that: reduce the risk to such an extent that the relevant adverse event under Section 303 is no longer likely.
+If a voluntary supportive service can reduce the risk to that point, no restrictive condition of release is justified.
+If supportive services and practical assistance cannot reduce the risk below that threshold but a restrictive condition can, the restrictive condition is justified-but detention is not.
+If no non-restrictive measure or restrictive condition or conditions can reduce the risk below that threshold, detention is justified.
+The phrase "satisfactorily address the risk" is intended to mean just that: "reduce the risk to such an extent that the relevant adverse event under Section 303 is no longer likely".